-- MAF Handshake - The MAF Handshake in MAF-based Security Association Establishment framework enables the establishment of a M2M Secure Connection Key (Kc) and associated M2M Secure Connection Key Identifier (KcId) shared between the Entity A and the MAF thanks to (D)TLS-PSK handshake [15]: - The "psk\identity" parameter [15] is set to the value of the Master Credential Identifier KmId. - The "psk" parameter [15] is set to the value of the Master Credential Km.

-• M2M Secure Connection Key generation

-- The M2M Security Connection Key (Kc) and RelativeKcId are generated from the (D)TLS session secrets by the Entity A and M2M Authentication Function (MAF) using TLS Key Export (RFC 5705) [18], as described in clause 10.3.1 "TLS Key Export Details". - The M2M Secure Connection Key Identifier (KcId) is generated from the RelativeKcId and the M2M Authentication Function's FQDN by the Entity A and M2M Authentication Function, as described in clause 10.3.5 "Generating KcId". - The Entity A and M2M Authentication Function store the M2M Secure Connection Key (Kc) and M2M Secure Connection Key Identifier (KcId). - Entity A sends KcId to Entity B (Infrastructure Node). - Entity B (Infrastructure Node) can retrieve the M2M Secure Connection Key (Kc) from the MAF. - The (D)TLS cipher suite profile for the MAF-Based Security Association Establishment Framework is specified in clause 10.2.2.
+- MAF Handshake - The MAF Handshake in MAF-based Security Association Establishment framework enables the establishment of a M2M Secure Connection Key (Kc) and associated M2M Secure Connection Key Identifier (KcId) shared between the Entity A and the MAF thanks to (D)TLS-PSK handshake [15]: - The "psk_identity" parameter [15] is set to the value of the Master Credential Identifier KmId. - The "psk" parameter [15] is set to the value of the Master Credential Km. - M2M Secure Connection Key generation - The M2M Security Connection Key (Kc) and RelativeKcId are generated from the (D)TLS session secrets by the Entity A and M2M Authentication Function (MAF) using TLS Key Export (RFC 5705) [18], as described in clause 10.3.1 "TLS Key Export Details". - The M2M Secure Connection Key Identifier (KcId) is generated from the RelativeKcId and the M2M Authentication Function's FQDN by the Entity A and M2M Authentication Function, as described in clause 10.3.5 "Generating KcId". - The Entity A and M2M Authentication Function store the M2M Secure Connection Key (Kc) and M2M Secure Connection Key Identifier (KcId). - Entity A sends KcId to Entity B (Infrastructure Node) as the "psk_identity" parameter in a (D)TLS_PSK handshake. - Entity B and the MAF establish a mutually authenticated secure channel for communication.